swairshah/computer-use-agent-monitor/README.md

 - PyObjC
 - pynput

-## Permissions
+## macOS Permissions Required

-This tool requires accessibility permissions to function properly.
+This tool requires macOS accessibility permissions to function properly:

-Give the Accessibility permissions to the terminal you invoke the tool from.
+### One-time Setup (Recommended)

+1. Go to **System Preferences** > **Security & Privacy** > **Privacy** > **Accessibility**
+2. Add your terminal application (Terminal, iTerm2, Ghostty, etc.) to the list
+3. Make sure the checkbox next to your terminal is enabled

+This one-time setup will prevent multiple permission prompts when running the monitor.

+### Why Does This Need Permissions?

+The monitor uses macOS Accessibility and AppleScript APIs to:
+- Detect the foreground application and window title
+- Capture keyboard and mouse events
+- Take screenshots when events occur

+Without these permissions, you'll get permission prompts for each application the monitor interacts with.